Wisdom, sleeping..

 *

-Perhaps, some of the greatest sages, like Confucius, Zarathustra, The Buddha, the Prophets of the Bible, Socrates, the Christ, or even Homer and Aesop never wrote, because they knew the danger of wise thoughts sleeping frozen on tablets: "...if one asks them a question, they preserve a solemn silence."
+Perhaps, some of the greatest sages, like Confucius, Zarathustra, the Buddha, the Prophets of the Bible, Socrates, the Christ, or even Homer and Aesop never wrote, because they knew the danger of wise thoughts sleeping frozen on tablets: "...if one asks them a question, they preserve a solemn silence."
 (Plato, Phaedrus, 275, D).

+Wisdom may grow "out of sync".
 Even the common places of good sense, so universal and accessible, wear and change their references with the centuries.
 Wisdom being contextual and tailor-made in its nature, its meanings may be alien to some dissimilar world where they come back to life.
 They may wake up alone, without their previous fellowship of understanding and shared values.
 A little high wisdom stirred in such isolation and applied "in general" can even be a dangerous thing, with legs too short to reach the ground.

-By its nature, genuine wisdom does not instruct, it does not "train", it hints, points, asks questions and shapes experience with a soft touch; heeding it helps only when fine-tuned with esprit de finesse and applied with prudent good sense.
+By its nature, genuine wisdom does not instruct, it does not "train", it hints, points, asks questions and shapes experience with a soft touch; heeding it, helps only when fine-tuned with esprit de finesse and applied with prudent good sense.
 That is, wisdom received helps only when used wisely.
 It usually inspires you to see things in a new light, counsels you what and what not, what is good, right, beautiful, useful, what is preferable or on the contrary damaging and evil.
 Maybe it explicates why, for what purpose, but it doesn't tell you in what measure, how exactly, when, and where, and with whom.

-In this personal record called Wisdom sleeping... which is built like a maze of thoughts, I only point at promising ways and fresh starts but I cannot tell one in writing when to join that path and where to stop.
+In my personal record called Wisdom sleeping... which is built like a maze of thoughts, I only point at promising ways and fresh starts but I cannot tell one in writing if and when to join that path and where to stop.
 Judging right, intelligent conduct in an ever moving context, solving new problems, is a matter of having your own head well made, an open mind, good masters and many flying hours of learning from your own life experience; sagacity is, before everything else, a mindset to seamlessly recognise and repair errors as you do them.
 There is no answer right from the beginning to the end.
-Yet again, alas, the rich – the intelligent, resourceful and educated, the continuously learning and unlearning ones - will become richer and the poor in spirit will stay as dumb and dupe as they were found.
+Yet again, alas, the rich – the ones intelligent, resourceful and educated, the continuously learning and unlearning ones - will become richer and the poor in spirit will stay as dumb and dupe as they were found.

 Accordingly, you are not expected to believe what you read here but rather examine with critical sense.
 If it tells you something try it out carefully.